AI-SDM-Institute/.github/profile/README.md

 # NSF AI Institute for Societal Decision Making (NSF AI-SDM)

-**AI-SDM**, led by Carnegie Mellon University, is a multidisciplinary effort dedicated to developing human-centric AI tools that improve decision-making in high-stakes social contexts.
+**NSF AI-SDM**, led by Carnegie Mellon University, is a multidisciplinary effort dedicated to developing human-centric AI tools that improve decision-making in high-stakes social contexts.
 Supported by the National Science Foundation, we focus on public health, disaster response, and community resilience.

 ---